DEFRA/waste-carriers-frontend/README.md

 ##User Guide

 While in development, the application contains a (temporary) root index page which shows a variety of links for the typical entry points into the application.
 Note: this page may be removed at a later stage.

+## Starting up prerequisites

+### Redis

+Startup Redis using:

+For local development:

+	$ redis-server

+This starts Redis with default settings, which is suitable for development.
+To start Redis with configuration settings, specify a path to a configuration file.
+A sample development configuration file is located in the db directory.

+	$ redis-server db/redis.conf

+### Waste Exemplar Services

+Please refer to the 'waste-exemplar-services' project for details.

+### Address Lookup Service

+Please refer to the 'waste-exemplar-address-lookup' project for details.

 ##Run Tests